 Just like us.

 Travis goes on, “Not long after the Hebrews left the Red Sea and marched on to the holy mountain, God called Moses up to its summit to give him the Law.
 When God descended to meet Moses, smoke surrounded the mountain, and thunder and lightning exploded from it.
-When the people saw this pyrotechnic display they trembled with fear.
-They stayed at a distance.”
+When the people saw this pyrotechnic display they trembled with fear and stayed at a distance.”

 Exodus 20:18-19: Now when all the people saw the thunder and the flashes of lightning and the sound of the trumpet and the mountain smoking, the people were afraid and trembled, and they stood far off and said to Moses, “You speak to us, and we will listen; but do not let God speak to us, lest we die.”